jpthiele/dealii-Wiki/Eclipse.md

 <br>

 *Note:* If a particular tab of a sub-window is not where you expect it, look around in the other sub-windows.
 They can be drag-and-dropped into the place where you want them to be.
-If they're not there altogether, take a look at the list of views in the "Window > Show view" menu entry for what's avaiable!
+If they're not there altogether, take a look at the list of views in the "Window > Show view" menu entry for what's available!

 A final, useful, modification if you have more than one processor in your system is to enable parallel builds.
 To this end, select the menu entry "Project > Properties...", then select "C/C++ Build" and in the "Builder Settings" tab uncheck the box that says "Use default build command".
-This enables editing the text field that follows and allows you to replace the default command *make* by *make -j8*, for example if you want to compile with 8 parallel compile jobs.
+This enables editing the text field that follows and allows you to replace the default command *make* by *make -j8*, for example, if you want to compile with 8 parallel compile jobs.